Aja (entertainer): Music

 Aja released the single "Level Ya Pussy Up" with producers WNNR and DJ Accident Report in February 2017.
 Aja's single with fellow season 9 queens Sasha Velour, Peppermint and Alexis Michelle, titled "C.L.A.T.", was released on April 21, 2017.
 The track was produced by DJ Mitch Ferrino, who was featured on "Purse First" by Bob the Drag Queen.
 Producer Adam Joseph remixed Aja's rant about fellow season 9 queen Valentina in a track called "Linda Evangelista".
-In September 2017, Aja appeared in the music video for Velo's song "Big D*ck Daddy" alongside Phi Phi O'Hara.
+In September 2017, Aja appeared in the music video for Velo's song "Big Dick Daddy" alongside Phi Phi O'Hara.

 On March 1, 2018, Aja released a solo music video, "Finish Her!", which was produced in collaboration with WNNR and DJ Accident Report.
 It features some of Aja's runway looks from All Stars 3.
 Her debut EP, In My Feelings, was released on May 11, 2018.
 Videos for two other songs from In My Feelings, "Brujería" and "I Don't Wanna Brag", were released on May 7, 2018, and July 13, 2018, respectively.
 Aja's second EP, All Caps, was released on June 28, 2019.

 Aja's debut studio album, BOX Office, was released on February 7, 2019.
 The album consists of fifteen tracks and includes features from Shea Couleé and CupcakKe.
 A music video for the album's single "Jekyll & Hyde" (featuring Shilow) was released ahead of the album on February 1, 2019.
 On September 27, 2019, Aja released a Halloween-themed collaborative EP with Shilow titled Nail in the Coffin.
 It was preceded by the music videos for its singles "Mama Chola" (featuring Amira Wang) on August 30, 2019, and "The Purge" on September 23, 2019.

+In May 2025, Aja released an original collaboration with Australian singer-songwriter Greg Gould titled "Bloodlines".

 Personal life

 Aja resides in New York City.

 Just before filming season 9 of Drag Race, Aja was in a situation of domestic violence with a previous boyfriend.
-In December 2017, Aja and her current boyfriend were kicked out of a Lyft after kissing.
+In December 2017, Aja and her current boyfriend were kicked out of a Lyft ride after kissing.
 The driver was later fired, and the company issued a statement of support for Aja.